Western theater of the American Civil War: Theater of operations

-The Western Theater was an area defined by both geography and the sequence of campaigning.
+The western theater was an area defined by both geography and the sequence of campaigning.
 It originally represented the area east of the Mississippi River and west of the Appalachian Mountains.
 It excluded operations against the Gulf Coast and the Eastern Seaboard, but as the war progressed and William Tecumseh Sherman's Union armies moved southeast from Chattanooga, Tennessee in 1864 and 1865, the definition of the theater expanded to encompass their operations into Georgia and the Carolinas.

 The West was by some measures the most important theater of the war.
 Capture of the Mississippi River has been one of the key tenets of Union General-in-Chief Winfield Scott's Anaconda Plan.
 Military historian J. F. C. Fuller has described the Union invasion as an immense turning movement, a left wheel that started in Kentucky, headed south down the Mississippi River, and then east through Tennessee, Georgia, and the Carolinas.
 With the exception of the Battle of Chickamauga and some daring raids by cavalry or guerrilla forces, the four years in the West marked a string of almost continuous defeats for the Confederates; or, at best, tactical draws that eventually turned out to be strategic reversals.
 Union generals consistently outclassed most of their Confederate opponents, with the exception of cavalry commander Nathan Bedford Forrest.
-Lacking the proximity to the opposing capitals and population centers (and the accompanying concentration of newspapers) of the East, the astounding Confederate victories, and the fame of Eastern generals such as Robert E. Lee, George B. McClellan, and Stonewall Jackson, the Western theater received considerably less attention than the Eastern, both at the time and in subsequent historical accounts.
+As the war progressed, many Union officers in the Western Theater began to view emancipation as a practical strategy to weaken the Confederacy by depriving it of its labor force and bolstering Union troop numbers with formerly enslaved individuals.
+This pragmatic approach to emancipation played a significant role in Union military policy in the region.
+Lacking the proximity to the opposing capitals and population centers (and the accompanying concentration of newspapers) of the East, the astounding Confederate victories, and the fame of Eastern generals such as Robert E. Lee, George B. McClellan, and Stonewall Jackson, the western theater received considerably less attention than the Eastern, both at the time and in subsequent historical accounts.
 The near-steady progress that Union forces made in defeating Confederate armies in the West and overtaking Confederate territory went nearly unnoticed.
+Beyond conventional Union and Confederate battles, the Western Theater was also shaped by conflicts with Native American nations, federal efforts to control slavery in Western territories, and struggles over political allegiance in border regions.

 The campaign classification established by the United States National Park Service is more fine-grained than the one used in this article.
 Some minor NPS campaigns have been omitted and some have been combined into larger categories.
 Only a few of the 117 battles the NPS classifies for this theater are described.
 Boxed text in the right margin show the NPS campaigns associated with each section.